 2018 Date for diary!

 May 19th and 20th 2018.
-National Slot car Exhibition/slot car festival where we
+National Slot car Exhibition/slot car festival

-will have a powertrack stand/display.
+where we had a powertrack stand/display.

 Link for 2018 show: